Production Deployment Checklist

 Error tracking - Set up error monitoring

-- Configure Sentry, Bugsnag, or similar
+- Use Sentry, Bugsnag, or similar service

 - Monitor error rates and types